UnkindPartition/tasty/README.md

 colorful output will be disabled and the extra dependency dropped.
 This may be useful for CI systems.

-In order to create a test suite you also need to install one or more «providers» (see below).
+In order to create a test suite, you also need to install one or more «providers» (see below).

 ### Providers